blockchainProject/blockchain-project-server/README.md

-# OpenBazaar Server
+# GrabJob Server
 [![Build Status](https://travis-ci.org/OpenBazaar/OpenBazaar-Server.svg?branch=master)](https://travis-ci.org/OpenBazaar/OpenBazaar-Server) [![Coverage Status](https://coveralls.io/repos/OpenBazaar/OpenBazaar-Server/badge.svg?branch=master&service=github)](https://coveralls.io/github/OpenBazaar/OpenBazaar-Server?branch=master) [![Slack Status](https://openbazaar-slackin-drwasho.herokuapp.com/badge.svg)](https://openbazaar-slackin-drwasho.herokuapp.com)

-This repo contains the OpenBazaar networking daemon that can be used to access the p2p network.
+This repo contains the GrabJob networking daemon that can be used to access the p2p network.
 It establishes connections and maintains a Kademlia style DHT.
 Rest and websocket APIs are available for clients to communicate with the daemon.

 ## Install

 Pre-built installers which bundle the client and server components can be found [here](https://github.com/OpenBazaar/OpenBazaar-Installer/releases).

 Depending on your system configuration you may need to install some additional dependencies.
-You can find more detailed, OS specific, instructions [here](https://slack-files.com/T02FPGBKB-F0KJU1CLX-cbbcf8a02c).
+You can find more detailed, OS specific, instructions [here](https://github.com/blockchainProject/blockchain-project-client/wiki/How-to-Install-GrabJob-Manually).

 To install just this server: